fcambus/spleen/README.md

 Due to character size constraints, the 5x8 version only contains printable ASCII characters.

+Spleen also has support for Powerline symbols out of the box.

 The font name is a reference to Baudelaire.

 ## Screenshots